HopefulLlama/UnitTestSCAD/README.md

 - `openScadDirectory`: This should be a string which points to the directory containing your OpenSCAD files.
 This can be a relative path (from the configuration file), or an absolute path.
 - `testFiles`: This should be an array of strings, which points to JavaScript specification files.
 These are the files which run your tests.
 These can be relative paths (from the configuration file), or an absolute path.
 - `customReporters`: This should be an array of strings, which points to JavaScript custom reporter files.
-These are the files which run your tests.
+These are the files which specify how your custom reporter operates.
 These can be relative paths (from the configuration file), or an absolute path.
 More information can be found at [Reporters](#reporters).
 - `reporters`: This should be an array of objects, which specifies which reporters to use, along with additional options.
 These specify the output of the results of the test run.
 These can be relative paths (from the configuration file), or an absolute path.
 If omitted, this defaults to use the `console` reporter only.
 More information can be found at [Reporters](#reporters).

 Some example configuration files are provided.